Join Us at Webster

 Full-time students working toward the Bachelor of Arts in International Relations will usually carry a course load of five courses per semester (30 ECTS).
 For most courses in the Bachelor of Arts in International Relations program, a notable exception being the thesis, students attend 32 hours of courses and respectively conduct an additional 114 hours of self-learning.
 Students working toward the Bachelor of Arts in International Relations can complete the program in a minimum of eight semesters.

 Each of the core Competency Courses (CC), Discipline Courses (DC) and Enrichment Courses (EC) are offered on a regular basis, usually at least once a year.
-Full course descriptions, individual learning outcomes, details about ECTS, weekly study schedules and assessment criteria are available in each course syllabus, available via WVPU’s publicly accessible course schedule
+Full course descriptions, individual learning outcomes, details about ECTS, weekly study schedules and assessment criteria are available in each course syllabus, available via WVPU’s publicly accessible course schedule.

 *The Common Core Module satisfies the Webster University Global Citizenship Program (GCP) and the WVPU Methods Road Map (MRM) requirements